 Preparation method

-Another key difference between coffee and brewed cacao is the preparation method.
-There are several ways to prepare coffee, including:
+Another key difference between coffee and brewed cacao is the method of preparation.

 - AeroPress